collective/collective.geo.kml/README.txt

 Introduction
 ============

-collective.geo.kml override kml-document view of zgeo.plone.kml for integrate some additional options to that view and provide a map view for its.
+collective.geo.kml overrides kml-document provided by "zgeo.plone.kml" package to integrate some additional options.

+It provides a map view to Plone Folder and Topic content types to display kml data.

 Requirements
 ------------